picsoritdidnthappen/poidh-v3/docs-site/docs/using-poidh/boosting-a-bounty.md

 **Do you want a stake in evaluating the resulting claims?**

 Once you've confirmed those details, you're ready to boost.

-[SCREENSHOT: Boost confirmation screen]

-Your contribution becomes part of the bounty's reward and gives you a corresponding share of voting power.

-You're no longer just watching someone else's bounty.

-**You're helping fund the outcome and helping determine whether it was achieved.**

 ---